johan-olsson-work/acap-runtime/README.md

 **(3)** When using the Machine learning API the chip Id corresponding to the device must be given.
 See [Chip id](#chip-id) for more information.

-**(4)** If an instance of ACAP Runtime as an ACAP application is installed on the device, the device parameters are also available.
-Setting the `-o` flag will then override the -v, -p, -j and -c and -k settings, if the corresponding device parameter value is valid.
-This setting is mainly aimed at debug/test usage and should not be used in production.

 #### Chip id